apprentice3d/forge-go-template/README.md

 variables with your Forge secrets.

-Grab the zip archive from the [releases](https://github.com/apprentice3d/forge-go-template/releases) page and un-archive it into favorite folder.
+Grab the zip archive from the [releases](https://github.com/apprentice3d/forge-go-template/releases) page and un-archive it into a favorite folder.

 If you have Go already setup, and you want to build it by yourself, run: